amacharla/AirBnB_clone/README.md

 <h2>What&#39;s a command interpreter?</h2>

-<p>Do you remember the Shell?
-It&#39;s exactly the same but limited to a specific use-case.
+<p>It&#39;s like a shell command interpreter the same but limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project:</p>

 <ul>
 <li>Create a new object (ex: a new User or a new Place)</li>